Columbia University, PhD (Behavioral Neuroscience)

 The Nautiyal Lab is working on a number of projects towards the goal of understanding the neural basis of self-control.
 Our focus is on the serotonergic modulation of the the neural circuits underlying impulsive and aggressive behavior.
-We manipulate serotonin signaling using genetic and viral approaches in rodent models, and use a number of behavioral paradigms to measure behavior.
+We manipulate serotonin signaling using genetic and viral approaches in rodent models, and use a number of paradigms to assess behavior.
 The lab also uses microendoscopy for in vivo calcium imaging in freely-moving mice.

 Assistant Professor of Clinical Neurobiology (in Psychiatry)

 Research funded by a K99, focused on delineating the neural circuits which contribute to impulsive behavior.
 First, by manipulating expression of the 5-HT1B receptor, Kate studied the mechanisms through which serotonin affects impulsivity.
 Next, using a factor analysis correlations between different measures of impulsivity were characterized, and covariates identified.
 Lastly, the K99 award supported her training in in vivo calcium imaging which can be used to image nodes in the neural circuits and identify cellular mechanisms for serotonergic effects on impulsivity.

 Postdoctoral Research Fellow